-If you anticipate selling your orchard, farm or ranch; now or in the near future, you may want to consider selling it as a section 1031 exchange.
-A 1031 exchange allows you to sell your property without paying tax on the sale and invest the proceeds into real estate of your choosing.
-1031 Exchange Place handles all the paperwork and makes sure the exchange is done according to government guidelines, but we make sure you get the most out of your exchange.
+If you anticipate selling your orchard, farm or ranch now or in the near future, it’s likely very critical that you do a 1031 exchange.
+A 1031 land exchange allows you to sell your property without paying tax on the sale and invest the proceeds into real estate of your choosing.
+1031 Exchange Place not only handles all the paperwork and makes sure the exchange is done according to government guidelines, but we make sure you get the most out of your exchange.

-With the proceeds from the sell of your land, you may purchase any type of investment real estate.
-You can reinvest in other land, an office building, apartments, an industrial building, storage units, rental homes, a retail center, etc.
+With the proceeds from the sale of your land, you may purchase any type of investment real estate.
+You can reinvest in other agricultural land, an office building, apartments, an industrial building, storage units, rental homes, a retail center, etc.

-We find that most sellers of farm or ranch land want to reinvest into property that produces a secure monthly income without management and operating expenses or headaches.
-Net-lease retail properties leased by national tenants is the most common way to accomplish this.
+As mentioned above, we find that most sellers of farm or ranch land want to reinvest into property that produces a secure monthly income without management and operating expenses or headaches.
+Net-lease (also known as NNN) properties leased by national tenants is the most common way to accomplish this.
 They’re attractive not only because of the calibre of tenant, but also because they typically have longterm leases of 10 years or more.
 You can take the proceeds from your land sale and acquire a Walgreens, AutoZone, Family Dollar, or O’Reilly Auto, etc. You could own a property or properties with a billion dollar net-worth company as your tenant.
 You can even invest in a property leased to the federal government.

-These net-lease properties would have a long-term lease already in place with the tenant paying the property tax, insurance premium, utilities, repairs and maintenance, with no responsibilities on your part.
+Land sellers find NNN properties attractive because they have a long-term lease already in place with the tenant paying the property tax, insurance premium, utilities, repairs and maintenance, with no responsibilities on the investor’s part.
 You have worked hard enough to get to this point, so spend your time playing with grandkids, vacationing, providing church or community service, while receiving rent checks directly deposited into your checking account.